arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l2l3wm.rst

-ZTPSERVER VM on EOS in a L2L3WM
+ZTPServer VM on EOS in a L2L3WM
 ===============================

 ..
 The line below adds a local TOC